ForestsKing/TSF-Library/README.md

 LTSFlib is an open-source library for long-term time series forecasting task.

-To reflect the performance visually and realistically, we tested each algorithm fairly with uniform data input and hardware platform.
-We ran each subtask for 3 iters and took the average value as the final result.
+To reflect the performance visually and realistically, we test each algorithm fairly with uniform data input and hardware platform.
+We predict the future 96 timestamps based on the past 96 timestamps on four ETT datasets.
+We run each subtask for 3 iters and take the average value as the final result.

 The detailed results are as follows: